Itera/avdelingstur_okt2019/docker/dynamic_website/README.md

 We will serve this website the same way as we did for the static website so you can reuse your solution from that task.
 Note that we have a new index.html file in this task so you need to build a new image that copies the correct file.

 ## API
-We code for the API we will use is in the [ValuesApi](../ValuesApi) folder.
+The code for the API we will use is in the [ValuesApi](../ValuesApi) folder.

 This API should be run in a separate container and exposed on port 5000.